mickaelandrieu/beerawecka/doc/07-input-class.md

 helpers for fetching request data (like $_GET, $_POST arrays), user informations, server data, etc.

-This class is initialized automatically by the system so there is no need to do it manually.
+This class is a service initialized automatically by the system so there is no need to do it manually.
 All functionnalities are directly accessible within the controller:

-    $this->input->method_name();
+    $this->get->input()->method_name();

 ## Configuration